 The mobility end date must be later than the start date.

-Sending and receiving countries cannot be the same.
+Sending and receiving countries cannot be the same, except for Erasmus Intensive Programme projects.

 The mobility budget (individual grant) cannot be smaller than 0 and larger than 99999; the budget values may remain empty in the imported file, however.